 The first thing you need to do is clean really well your tray to remove dust.
 Then pour a bit of your stain on the plastic dish (if your stain doesn’t have a wide opening like mine).

-Once your tray is dry, start painting with your chalk paint.
+Once your tray is dry, start painting with your paint.
 Just dip the tip of your brush and make quick rough strokes.

 Depending on your stain, the first coat of paint will get a bit pinkish.
 Mine did I guess it’s because it was a water-based stain.

 You can paint only the outside or the whole tray.
 I decided to paint the whole thing.
 Let it dry for about one hour or according to your paint instructions between coats.

 Once dry, sand it with 150 grit sandpaper.

 Clean it well afterward with a cloth.
 Remove all the dust from the sanding.

 Apply a second coat of chalk paint the same way you did the first coat.